N3ptune/Portfolio/README.md

 Webscraper is a very basic webscraping program to pull grouped data off of a website and write it to an exported excel table.

 DS and A is a group of various data structure classes I wrote, as well as a couple of sorting algorithms, in C++.

+Wedding Project has a program that I used to grab addresses off of an I Need Your Address link, and gives mailable addresses.
+The other program was used to quickly write and format thank you notes that can be personalized by person, gift, adjectives, and a special note.